 Now that most of the bandits here - all but the personal attendants of the Stag Lord - make your way back to the alarm bell.
-This device is just east of the bandits who camped north of the large tree, and unfortunately you can’t disable it.
-You can, however, deal with the Stag Lord’s pet Owlbear, which is penned up just south of the alarm bell (southwest of the aforementioned camp, northeast of the aforementioned tree).
+This device is just east of the bandits who camped north of the well, and unfortunately you can’t disable it.
+You can, however, deal with the Stag Lord’s pet Owlbear, which is penned up just south of the alarm bell (southwest of the aforementioned camp, northeast of the aforementioned well).

 This large, dangerous aberration would have been all too eager to attack your flank should you have neglected it in favor of confronting the Stag Lord.
 Having fought your way through the camp, however, you have a variety of ways to deal with this beast.